reece-stronge/3RRS-Balancing-Robot/README.md

 ## 🚀 Installation and Usage
 **1. Create and activate a virtual environment**
 This project was run inside a Python virtual environment to prevent package conflicts on the Raspberry Pi.
-This is now the required standard for Raspberry Pi S Bookworm which the Raspberry Pi 5 runs.
+This is now the required standard for Raspberry Pi OS Bookworm which the Raspberry Pi 5 runs.
 Within a terminal:
 ```
 python3 -m venv --system-site-packages ~/.venv
 source ~/.venv/bin/activate